 The Cells At Work!
-CODE BLACK Season 2 anime will have Red Blood Cell (Erythrocyte) AA2153 and his female friend White Blood Cell (Neutrophil) U-1196 continue to fight back against the darkness even as they find themselves in unexpected circumstances.
+CODE BLACK Season 2 anime will have Red Blood Cell (Erythrocyte) AA2153 and his female friend White Blood Cell (Neutrophil) U-1196 continue to fight back against the darkness even as they find themselves in unexpected circumstances in a completely new body.

 With the Cells At Work!
 CODE BLACK manga ending in 2021, what does that mean for Hataraku Saibou Black Season 2 and the future of the anime spin-off series?

-The main Cells At Work! anime series finished adapting the remaining manga chapters with eight episodes in the second season.
+The main Cells At Work! anime series finished adapting the remaining manga chapters in the main series with eight episodes in the second season.
 The story of the Cells At Work!
-Code Black anime is literally set in a completely different body so there is no overlap between the story arcs for characters AE3803 and U-1146, which ended in January 2021 with Chapter 30.
+Code Black anime is literally set in a completely different body (two at that) so there is no overlap between the story arcs for characters AE3803 and U-1146, which ended in January 2021 with Chapter 30.

 The two seasons of the main series were produced by anime studio David Productions, which is best known for the Fire Force anime, and JoJo’s Bizarre Adventure.
 Hopefully, they will announce Fire Force Season 3 and JoJo’s Bizarre Adventure Part 6 anime in 2021.